My predictions for 2021

 * 2020 has been a strange year, but it ended with the Prime Minister crowing triumphantly after agreeing a deal with the EU.
 That represents an achievement of sorts, but it would be a mistake to believe that the deal brings the Brexit debacle to a close.

-* Indeed, 2021 will be the year Johnson's leadership finally unravels (not that it's been particularly convicing to date).
+* Indeed, 2021 will be the year Johnson's leadership finally unravels (not that it's been particularly convincing to date).
 With Dominic Cummings out of the picture, criticism will be openly made about the Prime Minister's leadership style, his deal and his handling of the pandemic.

 * For a few weeks Conservatives will pretend that this is the deal they've always wanted - but inevitably dissent will show and will snowball into a crisis of confidence in the Prime Minister.
 Leaving the EU won't resolve the kinds of historic difficulties that David Cameron naively believed would be settled by calling a referendum.
 The internal divisions and acrimony over Europe won't have gone anywhere, and will re-emerge to undermine Boris Johnson.